 Some all-inclusive resorts cater to families with children and focus on activities appropriate for an age mix of participants; others attract boisterous singles and younger couples looking for a party vacation with plenty of alcohol.
 To avoid those types of distractions, look for an adults-only property with the types of amenities and activities that most appeal to you.

 The Couples Swept Away resort in Jamaica attracts tennis lovers, while numerous all-inclusive encompass their own golf courses or provide access to ones nearby.
 The course at Casa de Campo in the Dominican Republic earns accolades as the Caribbean's best, though the resort does welcome children.
 The all-inclusive price at some resorts excludes golf, so check before you book if getting in 18 holes each day tops your list of vacation must-dos.

 Many resorts design their offerings for couples, but others provide welcoming accommodations for solo travelers or a group of single friends at properties that range from lively to tranquil.
 Single seniors looking to make new friends, reconnect with old ones, or enjoy some quality alone time can still find value at an all-inclusive resort.

-Booking a Vacation
+Booking an All-Inclusive Vacation

 Before you provide your credit card number, make sure you understand the fee structure of the resort you choose and account for any hidden expenses, such as transportation to and from the resort, service staff gratuities or activity surcharges.
 Ask questions until you fully understand what you can expect for your money; booking an all-inclusive vacation should leave you with little to focus on other than relaxation and fun once you arrive.
 And while luxury all-inclusive can take the stress out of travel, they might not be a good choice if you prefer to fully explore a destination, getting off the beaten path and eating like a local.